CodeScop/Oge-Mai-Field-Guide/meteoroid2020julresources.md

 ### Fleet Lab Token

 - **Sources:**
+  - Anywhere Battles: Zanutaki (500 words for 5)
   - IC Battles: Arir (100 words for 1), Rhan (150 words for 1-2), Maesc (250 words for 2-3), Nartha (350 words for 3-4), Erbor (400 words for 4), Rosarin (500 words for 5), Brachi (600 words for 6), Nedi (800 words for 8)
   - MS Battles: Arir (100 words for 1), Pach (200 words for 2), Halix (250 words for 2-3), Ipo (300 words for 3), Galatre (450 words for 4-5), Krang (500 words for 5), Zals (900 words for 9), Skarn (1100 words for 11)
   - RL Battles: Ame (100 words for 1), Arenica Hologram (100 words for 1), Kiru Hologram (100 words for 1), Lombri Hologram (100 words for 1), Lubu Hologram (100 words for 1), Maesc Hologram (100 words for 1), Nuig Hologram (100 words for 1), Sassi Hologram (100 words for 1), Suulan Hologram (100 words for 1), Tambo Hologram (100 words for 1), Wignow Hologram (100 words for 1), Xin Hologram (100 words for 1), Zanthei Hologram (100 words for 1), Xomri (300 words for 3), Zoomga!
 (300 words for 3), Mowow (450 words for 4-5), Gwynos (450 words for 4-5), Sabu (500 words for 5), Ferenti (750 words for 7-8), Sulanica (1000 words for 10), Doctor Hogglevoss (1200 words for 12)